How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off: Theoretical framework

-\begin{example}[Classification] Several ICL benchmarks for LLMs such as \citet{bertsch2024in0context,zou2024many,li2024long} are built on classification tasks.
+We first illustrate the setting with several examples. \begin{example}[Classification] Several ICL benchmarks for LLMs such as \citet{bertsch2024in0context,zou2024many,li2024long} are built on classification tasks.
 Each task $\task$ represents a small subset of classes from a larger classification problem and the data sequence $\sample_1, \ldots, \sample_\run$ is a sequence of inputs and labels from these classes.
 The challenge is therefore to both identify the classes and learn to classify them from the in-context examples. \end{example}

 \begin{example}[Linear Regression] Introduced by \citet{garg2022can}, the regression setting is a popular testbed for ICL.
 Each task $\theta \in \R^\taskdim$ defines a linear model $\out = \task^T \inp + \epsilon$ where $\epsilon$ is some noise.
 The data sequence $\sample_1, \ldots, \sample_{2 \run}$ is a sequence of input-output pairs $\inp_1, \out_1, \ldots, \inp_\run, \out_\run$ generated according to the linear model defined by $\task$. \end{example}